jeffreylanters/react-unity-webgl/README.md

 };
 ```

-## Adding Styles to the Canvas Component
+## Adding Styles to the Canvas Element

 > Available since version 8.2.0